WilsonLimSet/QuickPods/content/20240411-toddjackson-lennyspodcast.md

 ---

-**Read another blog about [Mark Zuckerberg on Meta AI, Fighting in the UFC, Llama 3, Legacy, Metaverse & More](./20240418-markzuckerberg-robertonickson)**
+**Read another blog about [Keynote by NVIDIA CEO Jensen Huang at 2024 SIEPR Economic Summit](./20240307-jensenhuang-stanfordinstituteforeconomicpolicyresearchsiepr)**